-You can help us keep these free services available to you and the public safety community simply by communicating with us!
+You can help us keep these services available to you and the public safety community, at no cost, simply by communicating with us!
 Notify us of your successes, challenges, interests and opinions from using our website and services either by email or phone!

 Have more questions?
 Contact us!